 Now, when LMS stays in your uterus, there’s only a 50% survival rate after five years.
-But when the cancer cells are chopped up and spread outside the uterus, that already low survival rate drops even further.
+And chopping up and spreading those cells outside your uterus decreases that already low survival rate.

 Morcellators are Still In Use

-Despite the risks, 50,000 to 100,000 laparoscopic surgeries with morcellators are still performed each year in the U.S. And many of the women receiving these operations don’t even know their risks!
-Currently, the FDA is reviewing the safety of the power morcellator.
-But, when women who were hurt by this procedure testified, not one black woman was included in the group.
+Now, that’s an important safety update.
+But, while reviewing morcellator safety, the FDA heard testimony from injured women–and not one black woman was included in the group.
 That means we need help spreading the word.
 Tell your friends with fibroids that laparoscopic fibroid surgery could be fatal.
-Then, send them our way.
+Then, send them our way (or come yourself) for a fibroid treatment consultation.
 We can discuss safer treatment options, including Uterine Fibroid Embolization, a minimally invasive treatment option that doesn’t come with a risk of spreading uterine cancer.

 Now, any surgical procedure comes with the risk of complications.
 But how likely are you to experience a bad recovery, or surgical complications, after a fibroid removal?
 According to this study, about 5% of women experience complications following fibroid surgery.
 These range from the severe concerns we’ve mentioned in this post, to lesser effects including pain, heavy bleeding, scarring and even damage to nearby organs.